 In May 2020, the world witnessed Derek Chauvin, a serving White police officer, murder George Floyd, a Black American male.
-Chauvin killed Floyd by kneeling on his neck for nine and a half minutes.
-Floyd's murder served as a call to action, sparking a global movement in the summer of 2020.
-Supported by the activities of the Black Lives Matter Global Network, activists took to the streets demanding an end to police brutality and systemic racism.
+Chauvin killed Floyd by kneeling on his neck for a sustained period of time.
+Floyd's murder served as a call to action, sparking a global movement in summer 2020.
+Supported by the activities of the Black Lives Matter global network, activists took to the streets demanding an end to police brutality and systemic racism.
 Footage of activists kneeling in front of police lines and, in many instances, calling for police officers to take a knee, became a motif of these protests.
-This paper examines kneeling within the context of social justice activism.
+This article examines kneeling within the context of social justice activism.
 It is concerned with what the act of kneeling represents and for whom.
-The paper provides a theoretical contribution tested on a limited empirical case study to argue that the act of kneeling is a haunted memetic practice in need of critical examination.
+A theoretical contribution tested on a limited empirical case study is provided to argue that the act of kneeling is a haunted memetic practice in need of critical examination.

-The paper provides an historical overview of kneeling as a form of social justice activism.
-It evidences a potential lineage of kneeling to argue that each time the gesture is enacted it reactivates the histories attached to the action.
+This article provides an historical overview of kneeling as a form of social justice activism by evidencing a potential lineage of kneeling to argue that, each time the gesture is enacted, it reactivates the histories attached to the action.
 The theoretical framework is built upon an application of memetics and hauntology to support a performance analysis of kneeling as activism.
 Kneeling functions as a unit of cultural information passed on through repetition and mutation.
-As a haunted meme, each time the action is performed it reactivates the ghosts of police brutality and systemic racial violence and oppression and, simultaneously, has the potential to mutate (repetition with difference).
+As a haunted meme, each time the action is performed, it reactivates the ghosts of police brutality and systemic racial violence and oppression and, simultaneously, has the potential to mutate (repetition with difference).
 These mutations have the potential to generate new symbolic meaning.
-By considering the act of kneeling as a haunted meme it is possible to examine the relationship between the symbolic meaning of new mutations and the manner within which the ghosts of racial injustice and police brutality are addressed or erased.
-For the case study, the paper selects an incident on June 1, 2020, when around fifty to sixty on-duty officers kneeled, opposite activists, at a protest in Fayetteville, North Carolina.
-The incident purportedly symbolised a moment of solidarity, unity, and understanding between law enforcement and activists.
+By considering the act of kneeling as a haunted meme it is possible to examine the relationship between the symbolic meaning of new mutations and the manner in which the ghosts of racial injustice and police brutality are addressed or erased.
+For this case study, the article selects an incident on 1 June 2020, when around 50 to 60 on-duty officers kneeled opposite activists at a protest in Fayetteville, North Carolina.
+The incident purportedly symbolized a moment of solidarity, unity and understanding between law enforcement and activists.
 The stillness of these moments promised hope for movement towards a more equitable and humane future.
-But these images serve as a form of dirty data as they document a future yet to materialise.
+But these images serve as a form of dirty data as they document a future yet to materialize.